Our Mission

 Anna Mandel

-Anna Mandel is first year PhD student at the IMS.
+Anna Mandel is a PhD candidate at the IMS.
 Her research focuses on drug development in rhabdomyosarcoma, a rare cancer which is most prevalent in children.
 She completed her undergraduate education in Europe and arrived in Canada during COVID times.
 In her free time she enjoys reading, hanging out with friends, and exploring the city.
 She hopes to contribute to the expansion of the international community and get to know more of the international students at the IMS and the UofT!

 Christina Plahouras